How much water should you drink every day?

 How to know if you’re drinking enough water

 To check if you’re hydrated, take a quick look at your urine.
 If it’s pale yellow, you’re probably drinking enough water.
 On the other hand, a dark yellow colour could be a sign that you need to amp up your hydration.
-Just bear in mind that urine color isn’t a perfect indicator.
-A darker colour can also result from certain health conditions, medications, vitamin B2 supplements, and natural pigments in certain foods.
+Just bear in mind that urine colour isn’t a perfect indicator.
+A darker colour can also result from certain health conditions, medications, vitamin B2 supplements and natural pigments in certain foods.
+Also, some multivitamins can also turn your urine fluorescent yellow.
+It’s important to discuss any unusual urine changes with your doctor.

 - Dry mouth